shawntschwartz/eeb-c177-w20/homework.md

  - Inside of `python-notes`, create a Jupyter Notebook that shows that you have worked through the examples inside of `Chapter 2` and `Chapter 3` of the _Introducing Python_ Book. **Create a separate Jupyter Notebook for each chapter, and name them `chapter2` and `chapter3`.**
  - At the end of each chapter, there is a *Things to Do* section.
 Do the problems there as well within your notebook and make sure to label to sections and headers within your notebook approporiately.

+#### Part 3 (Preview to Dictionaries in Python)
+Do problems 1-10 on this website [https://www.w3resource.com/python-exercises/dictionary/](https://www.w3resource.com/python-exercises/dictionary/).
+The solutions are listed, but you won't fully grasp the concepts if you don't work through the problems yourself.
+As such, please write a comment **directly after** each line of code to explain what is happening.
+We will be going over this concept in lecture tomorrow, and it's important that you practice it beforehand.

+Call it `lecture-hw-5-part3` in your `class-assignments` directory.

 ### Lecture Homework #4 (Due Sunday, 1/26 by 11:59pm)
 #### Part 1 (Making a New Git Repository)